bitcoin/bitcoin/README.rst

 **Warning** **Warning** **Warning**

-Pre-alpha stuff!
+Alpha version!
 I'm using this client myself on the production network, and I haven't noticed any glitches, but remember: always backup your wallet.
 Testing on the testnet is recommended.

 This has been implemented: